NanoComp/meep/doc/docs/Python_User_Interface.md

 **`run_k_points(T, k_points)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Given a list `k_points` of *k* vectors, runs a simulation for each *k* point (i.e. specifying Bloch-periodic boundary conditions) and extracts the eigen-frequencies, and returns a list of the complex frequencies.
+Given a list of `Vector3`, `k_points` of *k* vectors, runs a simulation for each *k* point (i.e. specifying Bloch-periodic boundary conditions) and extracts the eigen-frequencies, and returns a list of the complex frequencies.
 In particular, you should have specified one or more Gaussian sources.
 It will run the simulation until the sources are turned off plus an additional $T$ time units.
 It will run [`Harminv`](#harminv) at the same point/component as the first Gaussian source and look for modes in the union of the frequency ranges for all sources.
 Returns a list of lists of frequencies (one list of frequencies for each *k*).
 Also prints out a comma-delimited list of frequencies, prefixed by `freqs:`, and their imaginary parts, prefixed by `freqs-im:`.
 See [Tutorial/Resonant Modes and Transmission in a Waveguide Cavity](Python_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md).

 ### Predefined Step Functions